-- 1 Annual reports bring accountability and credibility to the achievements of each standing committee - 2 and reflect the work of all members across Canada.
-Annual reports are an important means of - 3 communicating to others in the parish, community and country at large the activities that occurred - 4 over the past year.
-The activities of a council often pertain to a particular standing committee even - 5 though the office may be vacant.
-At all levels, where there is a vacancy to fill an officer position, the - 6 president and her executive are responsible for completing the annual report pertaining to that - 7 office. - 8 Timelines are important in getting reports to the next level.
-A sample annual report form is - 9 available on the website. - 10 Chairpersons are asked to use each heading outlined under their standing committee as listed in - the Constitution & Bylaws, Part XIII, Section 1.
-Electronic annual report form instructions for parish - 12 chairpersons and guidelines for completion will be provided in the fall parish council mailing from - national office.
-The reporting period is January 1st to December 31st. - 14 Annual Reporting Guidelines for Diocesan, Provincial and National Officers - All reports should be prepared in a concise, factual style, double-spaced, typed in Times New - Roman 12-point font, with a word count of 1,800 to 2,000. - 17 In preparing your report: - Review the annual report summary of parish council activities provided by national office. - Report actual activities, events or special projects. - Categorize members' and council involvement in charities and projects. - Include information from sub-committee chairpersons. - Include new projects undertaken on a one-time basis with successful results. - Report on the use of national resources, in particular new initiatives. - When referring to an organization by name, person or title, make every effort to ensure the spelling is correct. - Do not list every activity in the report summary.
+- 1 Annual Reporting Guidelines for Diocesan, Provincial and National Officers - 2 All reports should be prepared in a concise, factual style, double-spaced, typed in Times New - Roman 12-point font, with a word count of 1,800 to 2,000. - 4 In preparing your report:

+- Review the annual report summary of parish council activities provided by national office. - Report actual activities, events or special projects. - Categorize members' and council involvement in charities and projects. - Include information from sub-committee chairpersons. - Include new projects undertaken on a one-time basis with successful results. - Report on the use of national resources, in particular new initiatives. - When referring to an organization by name, person or title, make every effort to ensure the spelling is correct. - Do not list every activity in the report summary.
 Instead, summarize the common activities and highlight one or two that were unique in some way. - Recommendations and suggestions for the future should be general and simply stated. - Highlight the activities of the chairperson. - Do not include scripture, prayers or poetry. - Do not include activities that pertain to other committees.
-For example, Canadian Catholic - 32 Organization for Development and Peace service; Coady International Institute social - 33 justice; Catholic Missions In Canada faith. - If an activity relates to a resolution that has been adopted, the chairperson whose committee the - action plan was referred to would report.
-The chairperson of social justice's annual report - 36 should include a list of actions taken by councils or members on current and previous - 37 resolutions.
-The list must include resolution numbers and titles. - 38 When you have completed your report: - Read it again.
+For example, Canadian Catholic Organization for Development and Peace service; Coady International Institute social - justice; Catholic Missions In Canada faith. - If an activity relates to a resolution that has been adopted, the chairperson whose committee the action plan was referred to would report.
+The chairperson of social justice's annual report should include a list of actions taken by councils or members on current and previous resolutions.
+The list must include resolution numbers and titles. - When you have completed your report: - Read it again.
 Did you include all the information?
-Did you report exclusively on activities that occurred, with a brief mention of plans for the future? - Check for accuracy in figures, spelling, typographical errors, grammar and punctuation.

-- Be clear so that the reader will better understand. - Add to it if a point was left out or an explanation is needed. - Edit your report if it is longer than 1,800-2,000 words.
+Did you report exclusively on activities that occurred, with a brief mention of plans for the future? - Check for accuracy in figures, spelling, typographical errors, grammar and punctuation. - Be clear so that the reader will better understand. - Add to it if a point was left out or an explanation is needed. - Edit your report if it is longer than 1,800-2,000 words.

-4 PARISH ACTIVITIES
+PARISH ACTIVITIES

-- This standing committee is included in the Constitution & Bylaws to assist CWL parish councils in accurate reporting on parish activities vs. CWL activities to the diocesan president. - 7 Parish activities may include fundraising, financial support to the parish or liaising and cooperating - 8 with parish pastoral councils and/or other groups operating in the parish.
-These activities may - 9 vary from parish to parish, depending on the size and nature of the council.
-The parish activities - standing committee comprises an elected chairperson at the parish level and, as such, is an optional - standing committee for any parish council. - 12 The parish activities chairperson, in consultation with the president and executive, shall complete - an annual report on her activities and forward same to the diocesan president.
-If no standing - 14 committee has been established, the president and her executive are responsible for reporting to - the diocesan president.
+- This standing committee is included in the Constitution & Bylaws to assist CWL parish councils in accurate reporting on parish activities vs. CWL activities to the diocesan president. - 4 Parish activities may include fundraising, financial support to the parish or liaising and cooperating - 5 with parish pastoral councils and/or other groups operating in the parish.
+These activities may - 6 vary from parish to parish, depending on the size and nature of the council.
+The parish activities - 7 standing committee comprises an elected chairperson at the parish level and, as such, is an optional - 8 standing committee for any parish council.

+- 9 The parish activities chairperson, in consultation with the president and executive, shall complete - 10 an annual report on her activities and forward same to the diocesan president.
+If no standing - committee has been established, the president and her executive are responsible for reporting to - the diocesan president.
 A sample parish activities report is printed in Appendix 3.

-16 [The next page is page 81.]
+13 [The next page is page 81.]